 3.Cooking the grape juice

-The color of kilao changes with the color of grape juice, the darker the juice the darker is the color of kilao.
+Color of kilao depends on the grape juice, the darker the juice the darker is the color of kilao.

 4.Dipping/coating the juice on apricot and walnuts